-When the lease approval process is completed, the PHA will prepare the HAP contract.
-The PHA will compute the TTP, tenant rent, utility reimbursement (if any) and the housing assistance payment.
+When the lease approval process is completed, the BGHD will prepare the HAP contract.
+The BGHD will compute the TTP, tenant rent, utility reimbursement (if any) and the housing assistance payment.
 The HAP Contract must be signed within 60 days of the lease date or assistance payments cannot be paid retroactively.
-The tenant and landlord are provided copies of the lease addendum, lease and a copy of a HAP Contract.
+The tenant and landlord are provided copies of the lease addendum, lease and a HAP Contract.